sstucker/OCTview/MANUAL.md

 # Introduction

-Spectral domain optical coherence tomography (SD-OCT) imaging systems are invaluable tools for opthamology, angiography, and even functional neuroimaging.
+Spectral domain optical coherence tomography (SD-OCT) imaging systems are invaluable tools for opthamology, angiography, and even neuroimaging.
 Axial reflectance profiles, or A-lines, can be obtained from the Fourier transform of an interferometric measurement of a point on the sample in a process analogous to ultrasound.
 By scanning this point in two dimensions, a volumetric image can be acquired.

 ## Software